Listed buildings are nationally recognised as being architecturally or historically important; they fall into three categories:

 Suggest a building to be listed

-Suggestions for listing a building or monument are made through Historic England.
+Make a suggestion for a building or monument to be listed via Historic England.

-However, due to the high number of requests, buildings must meet one of the following criteria:
+Due to the high number of requests, 1 of the following criteria must be met:

 - be under serious threat of demolition or major alteration